 Bryan Osler, Alaskan DIY Caribou Drop Hunt Report

-Working with Russ Meyer was fantastic.
+Working with Russ Meyer from Outdoors International was fantastic.
 This was my fiancé’s dream hunt and we booked it over a year and a half in advance.
 Communication with the outfitter was very good and we had a lot of questions, all of which were answered promptly by either email, phone call or text.

 Arriving in Kotzebue we were met right away by the outfitters crew and they did a great job getting us loaded up and transported to the staging area where we were able to repack and organize for the flight into the field.
 A slight weather delay for a few hours and we were on our way.
 The flight in was 1hr 45 min in a Beaver on floats.
 The views were spectacular with a few grizzly bears, and two moose spotted along with a lot of caribou.

 We dropped off two other hunters and their gear before being flown across the lake and dropped on the other side (I’d say 5-6 miles away in a straight line).
-The pilot Mike explained that the caribou generally migrate out of two mountain passes and spilt around the lake.
-This was generally true but we had some random warm weather days and saw Caribou moving in all directions.
+The pilot Mike explained that the caribou generally migrate out of two mountain passes and split around the lake.
+This was generally true but we had some random warm weather days and saw caribou moving in all directions.
 Communication was great, Mike can be a bit rough around the edges, but he’s also a bush pilot!

 I tagged out on the first morning.
 I had quickly put some clothes on to go outside to go to the bathroom.
 I unzipped the tent and looked across the river behind us (we had to cross this river every time we went hunting).
 There were two bull caribou grazing only 150 yds from camp.
 I rushed Danielle out of her sleeping bag, but she ultimately decided to pass up on the opportunity.
 I grabbed my rifle and the rest is history.

 Some warm weather set in the next day and the caribou numbers seemed to have dropped.
 We saw a few off in the distance but none close by camp.
-If you have never walked in the Tundra, it’s extremely difficult to cover distance in and you’re certainly not going to do it in a timely manner.
+If you have never walked in the tundra, it’s extremely difficult to cover distance in and you’re certainly not going to do it in a timely manner.
 These animals however cover an amazing distance in little time.
 Three days after I tagged out, we saw a nice bull pretty far from camp and decided to hike out that way.
 I bet we hiked for four miles before the herd appeared as they funneled out of a draw, with the large bull nowhere in sight and there was no way we were going to catch them.